-The Minnesota Timberwolves have been having a great year and part of it can be credited to them playing to the strength and egos of their best players.
-The Wolves take competition within the team extremely seriously, to the point that even rookie Joan Beringer won’t back down against the face of the franchise, Anthony Edwards.
+The Minnesota Timberwolves are having a great year, and part of the credit goes to how they have played to the strengths and egos of their best players.
+The Wolves take competition within the team extremely seriously, to the point that even rookie Joan Beringer won’t back down against Anthony Edwards, the face of the franchise.

 Advertisement